Azure/azure-policy/README.md

 An alias enables you to restrict what values or conditions are permitted for a *property* on a resource.
 Each alias maps to the paths in different API versions for a given resource type.
 During policy evaluation, the policy engine gets the property path for that API version.
 See the documentation page on aliases [**here**](https://docs.microsoft.com/azure/governance/policy/concepts/definition-structure#aliases).
 For additional information about Azure Policy and aliases, visit this [**blog post**](https://azure.microsoft.com/blog/more-resource-policy-aliases/).

-Previously, this repository was the official channel to open requests for new aliases.
-Since the full set of aliases for most namespaces have now been published, support for requesting aliases is now handled by Azure Customer Support.
+Support for requesting aliases is handled by Azure Customer Support.
 Open a new [**Azure Customer Support ticket**](https://azure.microsoft.com/support/create-ticket/) if you believe you need new aliases to be published.

 [**This page**](https://docs.microsoft.com/azure/governance/policy/concepts/definition-structure#aliases) documents the commands for discovering existing aliases.